 For more information about grades, contact your child’s designated school.

 Parents will be asked to provide important documents that tell the school about their child’s age, immigration status, where they live and health history.
-This helps the school place the student in the correct grade and provide the best programming that meets his or her needs.
+This helps the school place the student in the correct grade and provide the best programming that meets their needs.

 Learn more about registering for school.

 Parents may be asked to pay fees for things like extracurricular activities, field trips and school supplies.

 All students are expected to attend school from Monday to Friday, except for holidays.
 Most schools begin in September and end in June.
-For a list important dates, check your school handbook or visit SchoolZone.
+For a list of important dates, check your school handbook or visit SchoolZone.

 In elementary, students have: